ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 * Access to the fields of a `union`
 * Declaring an `extern` block

-These capabilities may be necessary for system programming but they cause the language to lose its [security properties](04_language.md#language-guarantees).
+These capabilities may be necessary for system programming but they cause the language to lose its [safety properties](../guarantees.md#language-guarantees).
+More examples can be found in [nomicon](https://doc.rust-lang.org/nomicon/what-unsafe-does.html).

 ## `unsafe` keyword